garaujodev/garaujodev.github.io/_posts/2023-02-28-how-to-hack-github-contributions-graph-specify-the-commit-date.md

 Yes!
 You can use the `--date=""` argument to specify the date, creating commits in the past.
 You can provide a lot of date formats, including human-readable ones.

+Just for clarification, it will override the `GIT_AUTHOR_DATE` data of the commit, which means when someone first created the commit with `git commit`.
+In another hand, we have the `GIT_COMMITTER_DATE`, which means the last “modification” of the commit.
+This is the information that you see when you open the history of a branch in GitHub.
+The commit date is identical to the author date unless someone changes the commit date by using `git commit --amend`, a force push, a rebase, or other Git commands.

 With that, you can hack your contributions graph on GitHub, and display whatever you want using pixel art.
 Some tools like [GitHub Art](https://github-art.com/) can help you to draw anything.
 See the example below.

 | ![jh3y profile](/assets/git-commit-date/jh3y-profile.png) |